 What we expect to see from you What you can expect to see from us You support your child to meet the learning and behavioural expectations at school.
 You support the authority and discipline of the school.
 We are clear about our learning and behavioural expectations.
 We strive to develop each student to their potential, by teaching effectively and setting high standards in both learning and behaviour.
 We model positive behaviour for students.
-You support your child to meet the school homework policy and the school uniform policy. • You treat all staff and visiting adults respectfully.
+You support your child to meet the school homework policy and the school uniform policy.
+We communicate clearly about the school homework policy and school uniform policy.
+You treat all staff and visiting adults respectfully.
 We treat students, parents and community members respectfully.
 You follow the school's policy regarding access to school grounds including before school, during school, after school and non-school days.
 We are warm and welcoming at all reasonable times.

 You make an appointment if you wish to speak with a teacher or other staff member to discuss your child.
 We respond as soon as practicable to your request for an appointment and negotiate a mutually agreeable time with you.
 You recognise people are diverse, and you will be non-judgemental, fair and equitable to others in the school community.
+We welcome and value a diverse school community with recognition of social, cultural and historical events.
 You leave and collect your child from the designated areas at school at the designated times.
 We give clear guidance about designated areas for parents to leave and collect students.
 You send your child to school every day that they are well.
 If your child is unwell, you keep your child at home that day.
 You promptly inform us of student absence and the reason therefore.
 If your child becomes unwell during the day, you will collect your child if contacted by school staff.
 We advise you if your child becomes unwell during the day and needs to be collected by you.
 You let us know if there are any issues that affect your child's ability to learn or their wellbeing.
+We contact you if we are concerned about your child including child's school work, behaviour, attendance or punctuality.
 You approach a staff member with any concerns or complaints and you take a problem-solving approach to complaints and discuss any concerns with us.
 We manage concerns or complaints in an open, fair and transparent manner.
 We take a problem-solving approach.
 You strive to be aware of when others need help, and ask if they need your assistance.
 We check in with you about your child's needs or family support you may require.
 You are respectful in your conversations at home regarding our school including school staff or students.
-You use social media in a positive manner, respecting school, student, staff and community privacy. ol regarding our school community.
-We use a social media in a positive manner You attend open evenings and parent forums where suitable.
+You use social media in a positive manner, respecting school, student, staff and community privacy. social media in a positive manner, You attend open evenings and parent forums where suitable.
 We inform parents and carers regularly about student progress and offer opportunities for consultation with parents on significant issues affecting students.
 You stay informed about school news and events.
 We offer opportunities for parents to become involved in the school community, and publish a newsletter for parents.